syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Columns.md

 ![](columns_images/columns_img2.png)

-### Header Text alignment
+### Header text alignment

-Align the header text of column header using `header-text-align` property of the `e-columns`.
-There are four possible ways to align header text, they are
+Align the header text of column header using the `header-text-align` property of the `e-columns`.
+There are four possible ways to align header text, they are as follows.

 1. Right
 2. Left